Guided Random Forest and its application to data approximation: Results

 For the analysis of bias-variance tradeoff, $N/2$ samples were set aside as the test set.
 From the remaining dataset, $R$ overlapping training sets of the same size $N_m$ were created, and $R$ models were trained.
 For every model, the estimate $\hat{y_i}$ is obtained for every instance $i$ in the test set, whose size is denoted by $N_t$.

 Two different studies were performed to evaluate the performance of GRAF in terms of bias and variance decomposition.
 First, the effect of different values of hyper-parameters (namely, number of trees and feature sub-space size) on the bias, variance, and the misclassification error rate was analyzed.
 Second, the trends of bias and variance were observed for increasing train set sizes and compared with different classifiers.
-To perform these analyses, 6 different binary and multi-class datasets with different values of centres were chosen from \{10, 20, 50\}, and were simulated by using Weka\cite{witten1999weka}.
+To perform these analyses, 6 different binary and multi-class datasets with a different number of centroids from \{10, 20, 50\} were simulated with Weka~\cite{witten1999weka}\footnote{Commands to generate a dataset, and their description are available in section~\ref{sec:dataGeneration}}.
 Each dataset consisted of 10000 samples and 10 features (generated using RandomRBF class), while other parameters were set as default.
 To create the test set, $5000$ samples were randomly selected.
 For a given train dataset size ($200 \leq N_m \leq 2500$), 50 models were generated by repeatedly sampling without replacement, from the remaining dataset.

-The effect of increasing the number of trees from 2 to 500 is illustrated in Fig. \ref{increasingL}.
-For intermediate values of the numbers of trees, bias-variance curves saturate to their minima, and hence, the average misclassification converges to its minimum.
-It implies that higher accuracies can be achieved well before all trees are used\cite{barandiaran1998random}.
-Fig. \ref{increasingM} highlights the effect of increasing the number of randomly selected dimensions/features.
+The effect of increasing the number of trees from 2 to 150 for 10 centroids is illustrated in Figure~\ref{increasingL} (Figures~\ref{increasingL20} and \ref{increasingL50} for 20 and 50 centeroids, respectively).
+For intermediate values of tree numbers, bias-variance curves saturate to their minima, and hence, the average misclassification converges to its minimum.
+It implies that higher accuracies can be achieved well before all trees are used~\cite{ho1998random}.
+Figure~\ref{increasingM} highlights the effect of increasing the number of randomly selected dimensions/features for 10 centeroids (Figures~\ref{increasingM20} and \ref{increasingM50} for 20 and 50 centeroids, respectively).
 This figure shows that a subset of features, in general, may be enough to generate the desired results.
 However, the selected sub-space must be large enough to distinguish the samples in this sub-space.
 For these experiments $N_m$ was set to $2500$.